Asian Recipes/ Breakfast/ Japanese/ Recipes

 – Use your choice of plant milk instead of dairy milk (such as coconut milk or soy, oat or almond milk).

-– Cook the pancakes in coconut oil instead of butter.
+– Cook the pancakes using coconut oil instead of butter.

-• Tweak the Flavour – Add 1 tsp vanilla extract and/or a pinch of salt into the batter before cooking.
+• Quick Tweaks – Add a tsp of vanilla extract and/or a pinch of salt into the batter before cooking.

-• Make it a Cake – Stack the pancakes on top of each other, with a layer of thick yoghurt or cream in between.
-Serve topped with an extra light sprinkle of matcha and berries on top.
+• Pancake Cake – Stack the pancakes on top of each other, with a layer of thick yoghurt or cream in between as well as slathered over the top.
+Serve with a light sprinkle of matcha powder, fresh berries and a drizzle of maple syrup.
+Perfect for an extra special treat for a birthday or Mother’s Day celebration!

-• Extra Fun – Stir in a handful (or two!) of white choc chips or crushed macadamias into the batter.
+• Extra Texture – Stir in a handful (or two!) of dark or white choc chips, or crushed macadamias into the batter.
+Or scatter almond flakes or crushed peanuts over the top as a garnish.

 A stack of green pancakes topped with yoghurt and berries.